Have some questions about Park Maui? Check out our FAQs

 In 2018, the County of Maui Department of Public Works, in conjunction with the Department of Planning, commissioned Dixon Resources Unlimited to examine and recommend parking solutions for Lahaina Town and Wailuku Town.
 This Parking Action Plan addressed the unique parking and mobility challenges that each town faces.

-Fast forward to today, and the County of Maui, through its PARK MAUI program, aims to bring about positive changes and improvements to parking systems on Maui.
+Fast forward to today, and the County of Maui, through its Park Maui program, aims to bring about positive changes and improvements to parking systems on Maui.
 This effort includes introducing new policies, guidelines, and initiatives to enhance parking availability, management, and accessibility.

 The parking locations that have been identified for the pilot phase are:

-• Kamaole Beach Parks I, II, & III parking lots
+• Kamaole Beach Parks I, II, & III

-Parking is a key element of the overall transportation system, so the PARK MAUI parking management will primarily be the responsibility of the Maui Department of Transportation (MDOT).
+Parking is a key element of the overall transportation system, so the Park Maui parking management will primarily be the responsibility of the Maui Department of Transportation (MDOT).
 This department will contract with experienced vendors to provide the hardware, software, staffing, and services.

 The parking operator, Diamond Parking, will essentially serve as the County’s “Parking Department” to provide a comprehensive set of services including customer support, parking compliance monitoring, revenue collections and counting, installation and maintenance, and other related services.